 People get bored quickly, and unless you’re writing a novel about your home, potential buyers are not going to want to read paragraphs upon paragraphs about why your house is the best one for them.
-Keep it short and sweet and people will be more likely to read the entire description, and will often be eager to find out more and book a viewing.
+Keep it short and sweet, just like essays written by an online essay writing service, and people will be more likely to read the entire description, and will often be eager to find out more and book a viewing.

 2) DO NOT TYPE EVERYTHING IN CAPITALS